fwinkelbauer/chunkyard/README.md

 ## Build

 - Install the .NET 5 SDK
-- Run `./csake` to build and test the solution
+- Run `./csake ci` to build and test the solution

 The `./csake` script runs the project `./build/Chunkyard.Build`, a CLI tool which can be used to build, test and publish Chunkyard.
 You can type commands